Variables in Python

 What is a variable?

-A variable in Python is a named reference to an object in memory, whose type is determined dynamically and can change.
+A variable in Python is a name bound to an object in memory.
+Python infers the object's type automatically, and that binding can be changed at any time.

 Creating and using variables